MinchinWeb/prjct/README.rst

 Pelican Integration
 '''''''''''''''''''

-*Pelican* integration has been deprciated in favour of Sphinx, which now allows *jrnl* content to be written in Markdown, but allows more powerful control of the rest of the site presentation.
+*Pelican* integration has been depreciated in favour of Sphinx, which now allows *jrnl* content to be written in Markdown, but allows more powerful control of the rest of the site presentation.

 Sphinx Integration
 ''''''''''''''''''

-*Sphinx* is a static site generator, originally concieved for generating Python documentation, written in Python.
+*Sphinx* is a static site generator, originally conceived for generating Python documentation, written in Python.
 Currently, entries from *jrnl* can be exported to Markdown formatted text files, and these text files can then be fed to *Sphinx* to create a blog using the *ABlog* extension.